viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 When the application loads a plug in, a call to `LoadPlugIn(IApplicationServices services)` is made and the services are passed in.
 The `IApplicationServices` interface is an application shell related item.
 It has pointers to other core parts of the application such as the "Host Window" (`IHostWindow`).
-When setting up a plugin most of the interactions will be with either the ***application services*** to register commands and services, or with the ***host window*** to add menu items for example.
+When setting up a plug in most of the interactions will be with either the ***application services*** to register commands and services, or with the ***host window*** to add menu items for example.

 To check that the plug in loader is working as expected lets add a call to `IHostWindow.DisplayMessageBox`.
 This is a wrapper call to MessageBox.Show so nothing too exciting but will show us that things are working.

-Modufy the `InitializePlugIn` method and build:
+Modify the `InitializePlugIn` method and build:

     public override void InitializePlugIn()
     {